 With athletic, yoga and activewear brands popping up all over the place, I have decided it was time to do a little research and compile my top 5 best activewear brands for Girls/Juniors, based on rising popularity as well as style, overall quality, value (not to read “Cheap”) and yes, company integrity.
 Perhaps that’s one of the last things most consumers think about when choosing a product but when it comes to the whole mind, body spirit apparel market, I think it’s fitting.
 Don’t you?

-According to the NPD Group reports, while comfort/fit/quality seems to be less important than that of adults’ activewear, that could be viewed as an opportunity for sports specialty retailers and brands to educate Moms that “hey, your kids need high quality apparel for athletic activities, too! (which means, no Target, F21or Old Navy athletic wear) And before you moms start sending me hate mails about expensive clothing and how kids grow out of it too fast, consider that the fabrics of GOOD activewear not only stretch, allowing plenty of wear time before they are too small, but are higher quality.
+According to the NPD Group reports, while comfort/fit/quality seems to be less important than that of adults’ activewear, that could be viewed as an opportunity for sports specialty retailers and brands to educate Moms that “hey, your kids need high quality apparel for athletic activities, too! (which means, no Target or Wal-Mart Athletic wear) Before you start sending me hate mails about expensive clothing and how kids grow out of it too fast, consider that the fabrics of GOOD activewear not only stretch, allowing plenty of wear time before they are too small, but are higher quality (which means, they hold up after more than 2 washings).
 There’s a reason a pair of legging from Wal-Mart,Target or Old Navy are only $9.99.
 Cheap (sweatshop) labor and cheap materials.
 In fact, in some developing countries, an estimated 250 million children ages 5 to 14 are forced to work.

 1. Nike – Nike is hands down the most popular activewear for teens, ranking in at 70% of all activewear brands purchased.
 We all know, love and trust Nike.
 It has been around since 1964 and has been in the forefront of design and innovation.
 They do have giving back programs also, such as their community outreach with The Nike Foundation and sustainability.
 Since 2010, NIKE, Inc. has transformed the equivalent of more than two billion plastic bottles into high-performance gear.

-4. Adidas – I hadn’t been to the Adidas website for some time, but I was pretty impressed with the selection of kids styles.
-The girls collection was highly functional with feminine elements such as ruffles and generous uses of pink.
+5. Adidas – I hadn’t been to the Adidas website for some time, but I was pretty impressed with the selection of kids styles.
+The girls collection was highly functional with feminine elements such as comfy and sporty dresses, ruffles and generous uses of pink.

-5. Roxy -a popular favorite among teens, Roxy kids seamlessly merges the functionality of activewear with the style of everyday street wear.
+Roxy – a popular favorite among teens, Roxy kids seamlessly merges the functionality of activewear with the style of everyday street wear.
 Best suited for teens and pre-teens, although I will be anxious to see what they have coming for Spring in the Girls/Kids collection!

 Limeapple – Limeapple not only offers super cute styles for girls, but they are also starting an initiative called Kid2Kids Limeapple Love.
 As part of this initiative, Limeapple will be donating a clean hospital gown for each Limeapple Love product purchased.
 Their CEO, Debbie Naren, has already done this on a personal level – donating 600 gowns to hospitals in Rwanda – and now she is doing what she can to continue to promote this cause.
 The prices are spot on and shipping is Free!